Keep Still and Let God

 Picture yourself as an eagle, perched on the edge of a cliff on a tall mountain.

-The sun is warm as it shines down on your majestic crown of feathers.
+The sun warms a majestic crown of feathers.
 You're the queen of the air.
-There is silence.
-A bug flies past your wing.
-You feel a breeze slowly trickle by, you know it's God.
-You spread your wings wide and fall.
-The wind catches you and ushers you into the sunlight...
+Silence, a bug flies past.
+You feel the breeze kiss your wings, you know it's God.
+You spread your reach wide and fall.
+The wind catches you with a swoop and ushers you into the sunlight...